 Dreaming of working and travelling abroad?
 You’ve come to the right place, as Canada’s borders are open for International Experience Canada (IEC) participants, discover everything you need to know about applying for an IEC work permit in 2022 here.

-Unsurprisingly, there have been quite a few complex changes to the requirements to enter Canada in 2021.
+There have been quite a few complex changes to the requirements to enter Canada during the pandemic.
 Luckily for you, that’s our remit.
-From navigating the complicated process of applying for an IEC work permit to keeping up-to-date with evolving travel restrictions for entering Canada, we make the whole process of setting up in Canada a breeze – so you can focus on planning the fun stuff.
+From navigating the process of applying for an IEC work permit to keeping up-to-date with evolving travel restrictions for entering Canada, we make the whole process of setting up in Canada a breeze – so you can focus on planning the fun stuff.

 To save you from having to research (and make sense of) travel restrictions during COVID-19, we’ve summarized the most updated requirements to enter Canada.

 It doesn’t matter if you are travelling to Canada under an International Experience Canada (IEC) work permit: as a working holiday, young professional or international co-op, or if you are an international student.
 Everyone needs to comply with the new requirements to be allowed to enter Canada.

 Furthermore, these travel restrictions apply to all countries.
 So, for example, if you’re travelling to Canada from theUK during coronavirus, the same rules will apply to Australians looking to work and travel in Canada.

 Please note that it’s very important that you ALWAYS use the IRCC website as a reference.
 This will always be your best and most updated source of information.
 By reviewing the information on the IRCC website, you can guarantee that you are not missing anything that needs to be prepared for your arrival in Canada.

 Canada opened for fully vaccinated travellers in September 2021, but what does this mean for IEC work permit holders, such as those with a working holiday permit or students travelling to Canada on a study and work permit?